Our outsourcing and technology lawyers have experience advising businesses on the sometimes complex area of technology law.

 In our team we have experienced outsourcing solicitors who can assist in outsourcing projects across an array of areas including IT, technology, facilities and business services.

-Outsourcing and Technology projects, by their very nature, can become very complex and protracted; it is not uncommon for various different issues to arise, regardless of whether the project involves software, hardware or related services.
+Outsourcing and technology projects, by their very nature, can become very complex and protracted; it is not uncommon for various different issues to arise, regardless of whether the project involves software, hardware or related services.

-Throughout Wright Hassall we have significant experience in dealing with these issues and delivering solutions to our clients which give them the ability to maximise their opportunities whilst also adequately protecting their legal interests and minimising their risks for the duration of their commercial outsourcing arrangements.
+We have significant experience in dealing with these issues and delivering solutions to our clients which give them the ability to maximise their opportunities whilst also adequately protecting their legal interests and minimising their risks for the duration of their commercial outsourcing arrangements.

 Our outsourcing and technology lawyers advise on:

 - all manner of outsourcing agreements, including the initial drafting of the agreement, the commercial implications of specific provisions within the agreement and the negotiation of contractual terms.
 We have particular experience in major projects, regularly advising on multi-million pound outsourcing agreements, and have significant experience in contracting in the defence and security sectors.